SUPERNOOB20/SUPERNOOB-Studios/README.md

 # Current Projects

-[SD] <b>Stellar Defenders</b> is a <b><i>story-focused</i></b> visual novel, made for Windows.
+[SD](https://github.com/SUPERNOOB20/Stellar-Defenders) <b>Stellar Defenders</b> is a <b><i>story-focused</i></b> visual novel, made for Windows.
 50% made of RenPy and 50% made of Python.
-This project is currently in hiatus from lack of motivation (my PC is too potato to handle RenPy and Python smoothly), but I will eventually come back to it (maybe after RRA is released).
+This project is currently in hiatus from lack of motivation (my PC is too potato to handle RenPy and Python smoothly), but I do plan on eventually coming back to it.

-[RRA] <b>Reimu's Ribbon Adventure</b> is a <b><i>gameplay-driven</i></b> platformer (more specifically: an IWBTG fangame that is also a Touhou fangame) made for the [GBA](https://en.wikipedia.org/wiki/Game_Boy_Advance) on the [butano](https://gvaliente.github.io/butano/index.html) game engine.
+[RRA](https://github.com/SUPERNOOB20/RRA) <b>Reimu's Ribbon Adventure</b> is a <b><i>gameplay-driven</i></b> platformer (more specifically: an IWBTG fangame that is also a Touhou fangame) made for the [GBA](https://en.wikipedia.org/wiki/Game_Boy_Advance) on the [butano](https://gvaliente.github.io/butano/index.html) game engine.
 Right now it's just C++, but I plan to make [ASM](url=https://en.wikipedia.org/wiki/Assembly_language) code for it as well (Thumb and ARMv7).
+This project is currently in hiatus from lack of motivation, but I do plan on eventually coming back to it.

-I don't have a release date for them yet, but I would like to have both of them finished by 2027.
+[THTCG](https://github.com/SUPERNOOB20/THTCG) <b>Touhou Card Game</b> is a <b><i>TCG</i></b> made for PC.
+Having learnt my lessons from Stellar Defenders, this one is WAY more optimised already (blend mode compositing is now done on CPU/GPU instead of loaded from storage), and will be even more optimised in the future (I am currently focusing on trying to render the playfield with OpenGL instead of pygame).
+The plan is to use python for P2P netplay (slightly hard for me), OpenGL for the rendering (SUPER hard for me), and my own C library for the animations (easy for me).
+This is certainly my most ambitious project these days "o.o

-I have also set for myself the soft deadline of September 21st, 2025 for a playable RRA demo.
+I don't have a release date for them yet, but I would like to have all of them finished by, say, 01/01/2027.

-In the future, I would like to develop more C/C++ games to enhance and put into practice my art and coding.
+In the future, I would like to enhance my OpenGL / Vulkan skills so I can develop more and more C/C++ games to improve and put into practice my art and coding.
 The sky's the limit! :3